 First A380 customer in Russia, the CIS and Eastern Europe

-Transaero Airlines, Russia’s second largest airline, has completed a purchase agreement with Airbus for four A380 aircraft.
-The agreement was signed today by Olga Pleshakova, Transaero Airlines CEO and Christopher Buckley, Airbus’ Executive Vice President Europe, Asia and the Pacific on the first day of the Saint Petersburg International Economic Forum.
-This order follows a Memorandum of Understanding signed in October 2011.
-The deal will be financed with the support of VEB Leasing.
+Transaero Airlines, Russia’s second largest airline, signed a Memorandum of Understanding (MoU) with Airbus for four A380 aircraft.
+The agreement was signed by Olga Pleshakova, Transaero Airlines CEO and Christopher Buckley, Airbus’ Executive Vice President Europe, Asia and the Pacific.

-Transaero becomes the first customer for the A380 in Russia, the CIS and Eastern Europe.
+Transaero will become the launch customer for the A380 in Russia, the CIS and Eastern Europe.
 The Russian carrier plans to start operations with the A380 on its long-range network of high density routes from Moscow.
 The aircraft will feature a three class cabin layout, seating about 700 passengers.
-Transaero will announce the engine selection soon.
+Transaero will announce an engine selection for the new aircraft in the near future.

 Transaero Airlines launched its services in November 1991, and currently serves more than 130 routes all over the world.

-Since entering service in 2007 the eco-efficient A380 has exceeded all expectations, flying more people further at lower cost (over 23 million passengers up to date).
+Since entering service in 2007 the eco-efficient A380 has exceeded all expectations, flying more people further at lower cost (some 16 million passengers up to date).
 The spacious, quiet cabin and the smooth ride have made the aircraft a favourite with passengers.
 This has resulted in higher than average load factors and increased profitability on A380 flights, providing airlines with a key competitive advantage wherever they operate the type.
-With 100 flights per day, the A380 is becoming a familiar sight at airports across the globe.
-The A380 fleet transports one million passengers each month and performs a takeoff or landing every eight minutes.